amulsinfal/Hybrid-selenium-automation-framework-automationexercise.com/README.md

 <br><br>
 ## 📌 Project Overview
 This project demonstrates my automation testing skills using Selenium WebDriver with Java as the programming language and TestNG as the testing framework.
 The approach reflects real-world automation practices following a Page Object Model (POM) design pattern and a hybrid test structure for scalability and maintainability.
 This repository contains a **Hybrid Selenium Automation Framework** designed to automate the e-commerce website [automationexercise.com](https://automationexercise.com).
-It is built with industry best practices in mind using:
+It is built using:

 - **Java**
 - **Selenium WebDriver**